Nepean (federal electoral district)

-Nepean is a federal electoral district in Ontario, Canada that was represented in the House of Commons of Canada from 1988 to 1997, and was reinstated during the 2012 electoral redistribution.
-The riding has been represented by Mark Carney, Leader of the Liberal Party and Prime Minister of Canada, since 2025.
+Nepean is a federal electoral district in Ontario, Canada that has been represented in the House of Commons of Canada by Mark Carney, leader of the Liberal Party and Prime Minister of Canada, since 2025.
+The riding was previously contested from 1988 to 1997, and was reinstated during the 2012 electoral redistribution for election in 2015.

 History

 The original riding was created in 1987 from parts of the Nepean—Carleton riding.
 It consisted of the City of Nepean.
 The electoral district was abolished in 1996 when it was redistributed between the Nepean—Carleton (54%) and the Ottawa West—Nepean (46%) ridings.